Happyigr/Blind-typing/README.md

 - `cd in the folder of the project`
 - `cargo run`

+If you want to make new texts with chatgpt, you have to write your api key in the file `api_key.txt` under the src directory.

 ## Why rust?

 I have heard a lot about rust, and I wanted to learn it.
 I have read the Rust book, but i want to tr, to implement smth useful.
 Because of it I wanted to make my own project, that i can show on my job or my friends.